Interested in volunteering?

 What is expected from Helpers

-Simple, honest, easy going, diligent and responsible people with a good sense of awareness regarding personal boundaries and full circle living.
+Simple, honest, easy going, diligent and responsible people with a good sense of self awareness and awareness regarding personal boundaries and full circle living.
 Volunteers may often be asked to work unsupervised and so they will be expected to be conscientious and self reliant on any tasks that they’re given.
 Please note also, that I’m not very good at managing people.
 I will often give out a task (or several) and expect that a sincere work effort is made on any of the given tasks and that agreed hours of exchange (see ‘Rules of Exchange’ section below) are honored.

 Ideally I’d like to find people who are genuinely interested in working on any of the specific projects that I have available on the farm and that they are willing to commit to completion.
 Click here to see the ‘on the farm’ projects that are currently available.